influxdata/influxdb-client-js/README.md

 [![npm](https://img.shields.io/npm/v/@influxdata/influxdb-client)](https://www.npmjs.com/package/@influxdata/influxdb-client)
 [![Slack Status](https://img.shields.io/badge/slack-join_chat-white.svg?logo=slack&style=social)](https://www.influxdata.com/slack)

-This repository contains the JavaScript client library for use with InfluxDB 2.0 specifically with Flux.
+This repository contains the JavaScript client library for use with InfluxDB 2.x and Flux.
 This client supports Node.js, browser, and Deno environments.
-For InfluxDB 3.0 users, utilize the lightweight [v3 client library](https://github.com/InfluxCommunity/influxdb3-js).
-1.x users may want to use the [node-influx](https://github.com/node-influx/node-influx) client library.
+InfluxDB 3.x users should instead use the lightweight [v3 client library](https://github.com/InfluxCommunity/influxdb3-js).
+InfluxDB 1.x users may want to use the [node-influx](https://github.com/node-influx/node-influx) client library.

+For ease of migration and a consistent query and write experience, v2 users should consider using InfluxQL and the [node-influx](https://github.com/node-influx/node-influx) client library.

 ## Documentation